Reply Corporation: Foundation

 Reply Corp. was founded by Steve V. Petracca (born 1951 in Honolulu).
 Prior to founding Reply, Petracca worked at International Business Machines from 1976 to 1988, starting out at the company's Boulder, Colorado, office as an industrial engineer in various capacities.
 There he graduated from CU Boulder, with a bachelor's degree in history.
 In 1980, Petracca moved to Boca Raton, Florida, to work at IBM's facility there, managing the start-up of the first production line for the IBM PC.
 Petracca graduated from Nova Southeastern University with an MBA and was promoted to manager of new product operations in the mid-1980s, handling the release strategy and ramp-up of the Personal System/2—IBM's intended successor to the PC—before being promoted to manager of business analysis for their Entry Systems Division sometime around 1987.
 In 1987, Petracca moved again to White Plains, New York, where he worked as manager of systems technology, which encompassed IBM's RISC-based workstations, printers, displays and Personal Systems.

-Petracca quit IBM in 1988, dissatisfied with an culture he perceived as promoting the creation of needless business units and obsession with data visualization.
-Interviewed by Inc., he said, "We would get into meetings and spend more time arguing over whether to use pie charts or bar charts than over the content of the data".
+Petracca quit IBM in 1988, dissatisfied with a culture he perceived as promoting the creation of needless business units and obsession with data visualization: "We would get into meetings and spend more time arguing over whether to use pie charts or bar charts than over the content of the data".
 That year, he moved to San Jose, California, and started Reply Corporation.
 Petracca obtained the funding to start his company from friends and family, as well as with his severance package from IBM.
 He poached several IBM employees for his startup, many of whom were on the development team of the PS/2.